-Refer to form AEC 110 (appendix 2: Animal Ethics Committee forms).
+Refer to form AEC 110 (Appendix 2).

 4.2.
 Approving the use of animals in schools and preschools

 No approval required if the activity is undertaken in accordance with departmental policies, procedures and guidelines (eg Animal care information sheets) endorsed by the department's AEC.
 Site leaders should be aware of these programs through local processes.